fission/fission.io/content/en/docs/usage/RBAC permissions/_index.md

 ## Conclusion

-Depending on the users we can create different Cluster Roles and assign it to users.
+The above mentioned `fission-user-role.yaml` file clearly mentions which commands uses what permission.
+Depending on the users we can create different Cluster Roles and assign it to users and provide specific accesses to them.